|

 Haldir!

 Arinna shook her head.
-No. But someone who has his wellbeing,
+No. But someone who has his well-being,

-and yours, at heart.
+as well as yours, at heart.

-not even like it.
+like it.

 How dare you?